S 2nd Street will be closed just east of Main Ave. S. from April 1 to July 1.

 traffic signal upgrades, and streetscape elements such as street trees.
 The combined improvements will result in a

 sustainable, long term solution to the community’s transportation needs.

-Schedule Update – The project has been awarded to Jansen, Inc. Construction will
+Schedule Update – The project has been awarded to Jansen, Inc. Construction

-begin February 6th.
+began February 6th.
 Construction

 is anticipated to complete in summer 2017.

 - Installation of a water main and storm sewer in 2nd Street

 Traffic Impacts: Southbound traffic on Main Avenue will continue to be reduced to one lane.
 S 2nd Street will be closed just east of Main Ave.
 S. from April 1 - July 1.
 Metro Buses that use that portion of S 2nd Street will be re-routed.
 Access to businesses will be maintained.